A thriving city of artisans, with a major zoo and world-class powder snow

 Hokkaido's second-largest city, Asahikawa, lies to the northwest of the Daisetsuzan mountain range and is a major gateway for exploring Sounkyo Gorge and the Furano area.
 The city itself has well over 100 rivers flowing through it, a flourishing culture of arts and crafts, and a major zoo.

-The Asahikawa area also presents great runs for skiing and snowboarding when winter comes along, plus a snow festival that rivals the one in Sapporo.
+The Asahikawa area also presents great runs for skiing and snowboarding when winter comes along, plus a snow festival that rivals Sapporo's.

 - Asahiyama Zoo and its natural animal environments